wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (a) fails to take all reasonable steps to ensure compliance by the society with this section; or

-    *   (b) has by his own wilful act been the cause of any default by the society thereunder---
+    *   (b) has by his or her own wilful act been the cause of any default by the society thereunder---

     he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $400, or to both.